kelanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Added a 2-bring_me_home script to navigate me to user's home directory
 4. Added a script to list current directory in long format
 5. Added a script to list hidden files in long format
+6. Added a script to list all files with user and group ids